Esmendez90/note-taker/README.md

 ## Description

+Application should allow users to create and save notes.
+Application should allow users to view previously saved notes.
+Application should allow users to delete previously saved notes.

+## Requirements

 This is an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 * The following HTML routes should be created: